treytesoro/wingetnodets/README.md

 Once inspection is complete, the script will open the resulting manifest file in Notepad.exe.
 From here you can make any manual adjustments to the file.

-Upon optionally saving changes and closing the notepad instance, you will be prompted to upload the manifest to our winget REST server.
-If you choose to upload, a batch file located in `./Batch` named `upload.cmd` will execute.
+Upon saving changes and closing the notepad instance, you will be prompted to upload the manifest to our winget REST server.
+If you choose to submit the manifest, accept the next prompt to upload.

-## Adding the new winget source
+## Adding the new winget source to a machine
 This will vary depending on your environment's configuration. "dmtstore" can be any name.<br/>
 The argument is the url to the running index.js.
 SSL is required!
+If you have not already done so, set up your webserver certificates.
 ```
 winget source add -n dmtstore -a https://localhost:7071/api -t Microsoft.Rest
 ```